xot/ElectraOne/DOCUMENTATION.md

 #### Sends

 The sends of the five tracks are controlled over another MIDI channel, ```MIDI_SENDS_CHANNEL```, with the following CC parameter assignments.
 Note that not all sends may be present on a track.
 The first six sends of a track are controlled by the mixer.
+CC assignments are such that the x-th send on track y equals  x*<no-of-sends> + y

 |  CC | Controls   |            |            |            |            |